Skip to Main Content

 Print Resources (you can find these in the library)

 Visit the Welcome Desk to take a look at the books on Reserve!
 You can check these books out and use them in the library for up to 2 hours.
 To find Reserves books and more, search the catalog below using keywords that relate to your topic.
-Try a very short phrase or a single word.
+Try a very short phrase or a single word (ex.
+Haitian revolution) to capture your topic and add words like documents, sources, letters, papers, etc. to find books with primary sources.

 Oliver Wendell Holmes Library Catalog